Module palletjack.load

 """

-'Updating layer `%s` in itemid `%s` in-place', self.layer_index, self.feature_service_itemid
+self._class_logger.info("Updating layer `%s` in itemid `%s` in-place", self.index, self.itemid)

-fields = FeatureServiceUpdater._get_fields_from_dataframe(dataframe)
+fields = self.__class__._get_fields_from_dataframe(dataframe)

-self._class_logger.debug('Updating fields %s', fields)
+self._class_logger.debug("Updating fields %s", fields)

 #: Field checks to prevent various AGOL errors

-utils.FieldChecker.check_fields(self.feature_layer.properties, dataframe, fields, add_oid=True)
+utils.FieldChecker.check_fields(self.service.properties, dataframe, fields, add_oid=True)

 #: Upload data